Keeping track of all the EBT information out there can be overwhelming. So, we’ve broken down all the basics in one

 You’ll get a letter in the mail when it’s time to reapply.
 To be safe, you could also put a note in your calendar or wherever you keep important reminders.

 You can renew online in some counties, while others require that you turn in this form.

 To find out the easiest way to renew in your county, call your caseworker, local office, or the California SNAP hotline: 1-877-847-3663.

 Most households need to report the following two changes no more than 10 days after they happen:

-- When your household income goes over the monthly income limit either because someone starts making more money or someone with income moves in.
+- When your household income goes over the monthly income limit.
+This could be because someone starts making more money or someone with income moves in.

 - When an adult without a disability or a child (what the government calls an ABAWD) who was working or training 20 hours/week starts working or training less.